 On average, the divorce process in England and Wales takes six-eight months.

 In addition, several factors can also impact the length of a divorce, including a lack of cooperation by one party, complicated financial matters and/or child arrangements and delays at divorce centres and family courts.

 The cost of a divorce depends on the method you choose and the complexity of the case.

 There is a standard court fee of £593 to process the divorce application.
 In an average divorce, when a divorce solicitor is acting, the cost of preparing the paperwork and progressing the proceedings is likely to be in the region of £750-1,000 plus VAT.

 In cases where there are financial and/or child arrangements to resolve, solicitor costs will vary depending on the complexity of the issues and if additional court proceedings are required.

 Unless you are entitled to a fee exemption, you will have to pay the court fee of £593.

-It is, however, possible to file the divorce yourself via the online process, which will then avoid incurring the divorce solicitor’s costs set out above.
+It is, however, possible to file the divorce yourself via the online divorce process, which will then avoid incurring the divorce solicitor’s costs set out above.

 Changes to funding in 2013 saw a dramatic reduction in the eligibility of legal aid in family law and is now only available for specific types of cases including when domestic abuse, child welfare and social services are involved.
 You can check further details here.

 We do not have a contract with the Legal Aid Agency and are therefore unable to offer legal aid to our clients.

 The general rule on who pays the legal fees in a divorce is that each person getting divorced will pay their legal costs.